RussianOtter/Mobilesploit/README.md

 **PLEASE SUPPORT METASPLOIT'S OFFICIAL RELEASE**

-Check the file `API.md` to learn how to make your own compatiable exploits!
+~Check the file `API.md` to learn how to make your own compatiable exploits!~

+API is now automatic

 Check `COPYRIGHT-DISCLAIMER.md` force the fully licensed disclaimer on this parody program!